mking/flask-uwsgi/README.md

     pip install flask

-Next, let's check that we can reach the Flask app.
-Run the Flask app using wsgi.
+Next, run the Flask app using uWSGI.

     uwsgi --http 0.0.0.0:8080 --home env --wsgi-file flask_uwsgi.py --callable app --master

-Next, visit http://ubuntu.local:8080.
-(Throughout this tutorial, use your machine's domain name instead of ubuntu.local.)
-You should see "Hello from Flask!".
+You should be able to visit http://ubuntu.local:8080.
+(NOte: Throughout this tutorial, replace ubuntu.local with your machine's name.)

 Creating an Upstart service for uWSGI
 ---